Mona Mahmudnizhad

-Mona Mahmudnizhad (مونا محمود نژاد, September 10, 1965 – June 18, 1983) was an Iranian Baháʼí who, in 1983, together with nine other Baháʼí women, was sentenced to death and hanged in Shiraz, Iran on the grounds of being a member of the Baháʼí Faith.
+Mona Mahmudnizhad (مونا محمود نژاد, September 10, 1965 – June 18, 1983) was an Iranian Baháʼí who, in 1983, together with nine other Baháʼí women, was sentenced to death and hanged in Shiraz, Iran, on the grounds of being a member of the Baháʼí Faith.
 The official charges ranged from "misleading children and youth" to being a "Zionist", as the Baháʼí World Centre is located in Israel.

 The nonprofit Mona Foundation focusing on girls' education was named after her in 2001.

 Childhood

-Mahmudnizhad was born on September 10, 1965, to Yad'u'llah and Farkhundeh Mahmudnizhad, who had left their home in Iran to teach their religion in Yemen.
+Mahmudnizhad was born on September 10, 1965, to Yad'u'llah and Farkhundeh Mahmudnizhad, who had left their home in Iran to teach the religion in southwestern Yemen (at the time part of the Federation of South Arabia).

-In 1969, the government of Yemen expelled all foreigners and the Mahmudnizhad family returned to Iran.
-They spent two years in Isfahan, six months in Kermanshah and three years in Tabriz before finally settling in Shiraz in 1974.
+In 1969, the government of South Yemen expelled all foreigners and the Mahmudnizhad family returned to Iran.
+They spent two years in Isfahan, six months in Kermanshah, and three years in Tabriz before finally settling in Shiraz in 1974.
 During this time, her father worked repairing small appliances and served the Baháʼí community in various Baháʼí administrative bodies.

 Arrest, sentencing and death

-While Baháʼís regularly faced persecution in Iran, it increased following the Islamic Revolution of 1979.
-At 7:30pm on October 23, 1982, four armed Revolutionary Guards, on the orders of the public prosecutor of Shiraz, entered the Mahmudnizhad household and ransacked it in search of Baháʼí material.
-They then took Mona and her father into custody.
-They were blindfolded and taken to Seppah prison in Shiraz, where they were placed in separate quarters; Mahmudnizhad was detained there for 38 days.
-On November 29, 1982, she and five other Baháʼí women were transferred from Seppah prison to Adelabad prison, also in Shiraz.
+While persecution of Baháʼís regularly occurs in Iran, the persecution increased following the Islamic Revolution of 1979.
+At 7:30pm on October 23, 1982, four armed Revolutionary Guards, on the orders of the public prosecutor of Shiraz, entered the Mahmudnizhad household and ransacked it, in search of Baháʼí material.
+The guards then took Mona and her father into custody.
+They were blindfolded and taken to Seppah prison in Shiraz, where they were placed in separate quarters, and Mahmudnizhad was detained there for 38 days.
+On November 29, 1982, she and five other Baháʼí women were transferred from Seppah prison to Adel Abad Prison, also in Shiraz.

 After some time, she was taken to the Islamic Revolutionary Court where she was interrogated and then returned to prison.
 A few days later, she was again interrogated in front of an Islamic Revolutionary judge.
-After these interrogations, which involved physical torture by being whipped on the soles of her feet with a cable, Mahmudnizhad was found guilty and sentenced to death by hanging.
+After these interrogations, which involved physical torture by being whipped on the soles of her feet with a cable, Mahmudnizhad was found guilty on manufactured charges and sentenced to death by hanging.

 President of the United States Ronald Reagan called for clemency; despite this, the sentence of the 10 women was carried out on the night of June 18, 1983, at a nearby polo field.

 The other women who were hanged with Mahmudnizhad were: